Aethor/edc/README.md

 done
 ```

 This module originally comes from the [WebNLG 2020 text-to-triples evaluation script](https://github.com/WebNLG/WebNLG-Text-to-triples/tree/ea436d431752e7a033741bbf7b0120930847dd77).
-However, we found some bugs in the original implementation, as highlighted in the *Technical Appendix* of our article.
+However, we found some bugs in the original implementation, as highlighted in the appendix of our article.
 We corrected these bugs, and performed property-based testing to ensure correctness (see `./tests/test_evaluaterefcand.py`).
 The original implementation it available at `./evaluate/archive.py`.

 # Details